Honestpuck/jss_tools/doco.md

 ## Functions

 #### Convert(val, typ)
-Takes a string value from JSS converts it type 'typ''. `typ` is one of:
+Takes a string value from JSS converts it to type 'typ''. `typ` is one of:
  - 'BOOL', Boolean
  - 'DATE', Date
  - 'DUTC', Date with UTC timezone information